-- Open hill-tops are used by raptors, including White Tailed Eagle, Golden eagle and Hen harrier. - Freshwater pearl mussels - Barn owl barrels are sited in several places. - Various species of bats (Daubenton's (LBAP), Natterer's (LBAP) and Pipistrelle (UKBAP, LBAP). - Badger setts have been present in the forest historically, though most are now unused. - Otters are known to use the riparian networks, but no holts are known. - Invasive Mink are present within the plan area. - Bryophytes, ferns and lichens are found especially within Salen forest. - Pine Marten Historically no records of pine marten on the island, however since 2004 the number of reported sightings has increased rapidly.
-We have no records of dens/breeding sites, but have confirmed sightings of individuals in Salen (2022), Lettermore (2014) and Crannich (2016) - Lepidoptera Historically records of Marsh Fritillary Euphydryas aurinia from 1998 in Lettermore, at the south eastern tip of Loch Frisa.
-Working with Butterfly Conservation to see if any resurgence of population. - Odonata Beautiful Demoiselle Calopteryx virgo.
-Crannich (2012), Salen (2003)
+- Open hill-tops are used by raptors, including White Tailed Eagle, Golden eagle and Hen harrier. - Freshwater pearl mussels - Barn owl barrels are sited in several places. - Various species of bats (Daubenton's (LBAP), Natterer's (LBAP) and Pipistrelle (UKBAP, LBAP). - Badger setts have been present in the forest historically, though most are now unused. - Otters are known to use the riparian networks, but no holts are known. - Invasive Mink are present within the plan area. - Bryophytes, ferns and lichens are found especially within Aros and Quinish forests. - Pine Marten Historically no records of pine marten on the island, however since 2004 the number of reported sightings has increased rapidly.
+We have no records of dens/breeding sites, but have confirmed sightings of individuals in Central Mull from 2016.

-Biodiversity

-Deadwood

-The ecological potential for deadwood is generally for the LMP forested area.
-The highest ecological potential for deadwood is found in the established woodland and in PAWS areas and also within the Long Term Retention and minimum intervention areas.
+Biodiversity Deadwood The ecological potential for deadwood is generally for the LMP forested area.
+The highest ecological potential for deadwood is found in the established woodland and in PAWS areas.
 Areas of lower potential for deadwood will be found in the higher, more exposed areas of conifer crop.